-What we like: Fantastic comfort and warmth in a relatively small package.
+What we like: Vertical sidewalls and great comfort and warmth in an affordable package.

 Exped is a leader in the camping mat market, and their DeepSleep line hits a nice balance of warmth, packability, and price.
-Like many of our other favorite self-inflating designs including Exped’s own MegaMat, Nemo’s Roamer, and Therm-a-Rest’s MondoKing above, the DeepSleep is comfortable with a thick foam build and vertical sidewalls, convenient with a self-inflating design and easily accessible inflate and deflate valves, and plush with a stretchy top fabric that’s both soft and fairly tough.
-And in terms of value, the DeepSleep comes in at a reasonable $190, which undercuts the aforementioned options by a considerable $40-$60.
+Like many of our other favorite self-inflating designs including Exped’s own MegaMat, NEMO's Roamer, and Therm-a-Rest’s MondoKing above, the DeepSleep is comfortable with a thick foam build and vertical sidewalls, convenient with a self-inflating design and easily accessible inflate and deflate valves, and plush with a stretchy top fabric that’s both soft and fairly tough.
+And in terms of value, the DeepSleep comes in at a very reasonable $160, which undercuts the aforementioned options by a considerable $80-$90.

 However, the DeepSleep truly sets itself apart with its combination of warmth and packability.
-Stacked up against the similarly priced REI Camp Dreamer XL below, the Exped compresses much smaller (26.5 x 8 in. for the DeepSleep vs. 30 x 11 in. for the REI) while keeping you warmer in the process (it has an 8.5 R-value vs. 6.6 for the Camp Dreamer).
-The REI does cost around $10 less and boasts more generous dimensions—it’s longer, wider, and thicker—but the Exped has a better track record in terms of durability.
-For couples or those who prefer a double-wide model, the DeepSleep is also available in a Duo version for $280.
+Stacked up against the similarly thick Therm-a-Rest LuxuryMap below, the Exped compresses noticeably smaller (26.5 x 8 in. for the DeepSleep vs. 26 x 9.5 for the large version of the Therm-a-Rest) while keeping you warmer in the process (it has a 9 R-value vs. 6 for the LuxuryMap).
+The Therm-a-Rest is 5 inches longer and a little lighter, but the Exped will save you a significant $50 while offering better all-around performance with its vertical sidewalls.
+For couples or those who prefer a double-wide model, the DeepSleep is also available in a Duo version for $260.
 And if you need more warmth (or a taller design) for the ultimate in camping luxury, check out Exped’s 6-inch-thick MegaMat Max 15 (R-value: 10.6).

 See the Exped DeepSleep Mat 7.5